compromise-evident/Authorship/README.md

 *   **Group authorization**
     (numbers can be assembled using ciphertext from multiple users.)
 *   **Animal theft management**
-    (animal biometric data can be assigned to numbers; If you can't modify the number associated with your animal, it's not your animal.
+    (animal biometric data can be assigned to numbers in a ledger; If you can't modify the number associated with your animal, it's not your animal.
 Authority registrars should be able to easily identify animals such as by imaging a cow's wrinkly nose.)
 *   **Voter fraud prevention**